Home » Fellowships » UK Health Security Agency

 About this fellowship

-Applications are invited for a three year part-time (0.5 FTE) Daphne Jackson Fellowship at the UK Health Security Agency and King’s College London.
+Applications are invited for a three year part-time (0.5 FTE) Daphne Jackson Fellowship with the UK Health Security Agency (UKHSA), with funding through the NIHR Funded Health Protection Research Unit in Radiation Threats and Hazards: NIHR Health Protection Research Unit in Radiation Threats and Hazards | Faculty of Medicine | Imperial College London.

 About UK Health Security Agency

-UKHSA pride themselves as being an employer of choice, where Everyone Matters promoting equality of opportunity to actively encourage applications from everyone, including groups currently underrepresented in our workforce.
+“We pride ourselves as being an employer of choice, where Everyone Matters promoting equality of opportunity to actively encourage applications from everyone, including groups currently underrepresented in our workforce.
 UKHSA ethos is to be an inclusive organisation for all our staff and stakeholders.
 To create, nurture and sustain an inclusive culture, where differences drive innovative solutions to meet the needs of our workforce and wider communities.
-They do this through celebrating and protecting differences by removing barriers and promoting equity and equality of opportunity for all.
+We do this through celebrating and protecting differences by removing barriers and promoting equity and equality of opportunity for all.
+Visit our careers site for more information https://gov.uk/ukhsa/careers

 About Daphne Jackson Fellowships